codingforpleasure/customized-workspace/Ubuntu/useful-resources/nlp.md

 * Word2vec is a group of related models that are used to produce word embeddings

-* Word2vec takes as its input a large corpus of text and produces a vector space, typically of several hundred dimensions, with each unique word in the corpus being assigned a corresponding vector in the space
+* Word2vec takes as its input a large corpus of text and produces a vector space, typically of several hundred dimensions, with each unique word in the corpus being assigned a corresponding vector in the space.

+* When you train such a model over billions of token over a large dataset containing web articles and so forth, what you get is a very potent representation of each word in the vocabulary in the form of a vector.
+These vectors can be 300 dimensions long, i.e. each word is represented by 300 real numbers.

 * Word2vec can utilize either of two model architectures to produce a distributed representation of words: